ArBridgeman/aurorianclouds/sous_chef/README.md

 have to be specified on the command line after the section, while general optional parameters are specified before.

-### Menu cron job
+### Menu
-A cron job creates the menu every Wednesday at noon.
-It is sent in a json file via email to the configured recipients.
+The menu is created and sent in a json file via email to the configured recipients.

 ### Grocery list
 Using the menu json, a grocery list is manually created.
-**_TODO_** Add detals.
+**_TODO_** Add details.

 ### Weekly template
 A yml file outlining the weekly food plan is in menu_template.
 For each desired